Water companies miss targets to cut pollution incidents, report warns - News Break

 “This means that the majority of water and sewerage companies are now defined as ‘industry leading’ by their independent environment regulator, a significant step forward and a reflection of the commitment and focus that water companies place on protecting and enhancing the environment.”

-Susan Davy, South West Water’s chief executive, said: “We take our guardianship of the natural environment very seriously and want to do more.
+Iain Vosper, South West Water’s director of waste water services, said: “We take our guardianship of the natural environment very seriously and want to do more.

 “We are disappointed with aspects of our environmental performance for 2020 and with minor pollution incidents.